qtreh/uscensus/README.md

 We can see that the prediction tree here always predicts '-50000', it's not very effective.
 The other algorithms do relatively well, especially SVM.
 Its 'specificity' score is quite good, that means it manages to get a lot (50%...) of 50000+ right, even though they are rare.

-If we test the predictor against the entire dataset (incl. wage=0) we naturally get a lower balanced accuracy, about 60% for random forest and logistic regression and 63% for SVM (here again, prediction tree doesn't predict 50000+).
+If we test the predictor against the entire training dataset (incl. wage=0) we naturally get a lower 'balanced accuracy', about 60% for random forest and logistic regression and 63% for SVM (here again, prediction tree doesn't predict 50000+).

+If we test it against the testing dataset (incl. wage=0) we get the following result.
+While it's quite reliable for specificity, the algorithm still makes many mistakes.
+            Sensitivity : 0.93875
+            Specificity : 0.89011
+         Pos Pred Value : 0.99989
+         Neg Pred Value : 0.01309
+             Prevalence : 0.99909
+         Detection Rate : 0.93789
+   Detection Prevalence : 0.93799
+      Balanced Accuracy : 0.91443

 <h5>3rd method</h5>